syncfusion-content/xamarin.android-docs/xamarin-android/SfSchedule/WorkWeekView.md

 ---

 layout: post
-title: Customize WorkWeekView at SfSchedule for Xamarin.Android
+title: Customize WorkWeekView at SfSchedule for Xamarin.Android | Syncfusion
-description: Learn how to Customize the schedule WorkWeekView in SfSchedule control in Xamarin.Android
+description: Learn how to Customize the schedule WorkWeekView in SfSchedule control in Xamarin.Android platform and explain about key features and configuration.
 platform: xamarin.Android
 control: SfSchedule
 documentation: ug